- 1.No license is required to become a certified life coach in Ohio — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-Life Coach Training Programs in Ohio
+Life Coach Training in Ohio: Online & In-Person

 The Gestalt Institute of Cleveland (GIC) is Ohio's premier in-state ICF-accredited program, offering Level 1 (ACC) and Level 2 (PCC) certification.
 The program provides up to 147 hours of coach training over 6 months, incorporating Gestalt principles through the Gestalt Coaching Stance methodology.